-MERCER COUNTY, Ill. – A judge ruled Friday there is sufficient probable cause to proceed with criminal case against the Mercer County Schools Superintendent.
+MERCER COUNTY, Ill. – A November ruling to proceed with the criminal case against the Mercer County Schools Superintendent will stand, a judge ruled Thursday.

 Timothy Farquer, 53, is facing multiple charges including Official Misconduct, a Class 3 Felony.
 He is accused of ordering a school nurse to disclose vaccination information of students and compiling the data into a digital document which gave access to an unauthorized person.